-Once children have been placed with a permanent family, they and their families often require support to stabilize the family.
-This is true in the case of reunification, placement with kin, guardianship, or if the child is adopted.
-Supporting families and caregivers can involve an array of services that should be tailored to each family’s circumstances.
-Postpermanency services may include financial support, case management, connections with community services, and other supports.
+Working with families and caregivers after permanency can involve an array of services that should be tailored to each family’s circumstances.
+Whether permanency was achieved through reunification, placement with kin, guardianship, or adoption, postpermanency services are important and may include support groups, financial support, case management, connections with community services, and respite care, among others.
 The following resources discuss a range of support options to consider when working with children, youth, and families after permanency.

 Permanency Innovations Initiative (PII) Project Resources

 U.S. Department of Health and Human Services, Children's Bureau (2014)

 Includes resources from the Federal Permanency Innovations Initiative, a multisite demonstration project designed to improve permanency outcomes among children in foster care who have the most serious barriers to permanency.

 Promoting Birth Parents' Relationships With Their Toddlers Upon Reunification: Results From Promoting First Relationships Home Visiting Program (PDF - 214 KB)